-- Residential uses - Single-family on Lot 1, developed under SF-2 regulations; - Multi-family on Lot 1, developed under MF-2 regulations, and - Retirement housing (large site) on Lot 1, developed under MF-2 regulations, but with a maximum density of 23 units per acre regardless of the number of bedrooms. - Civic uses - College and university facilities on all lots; and - Congregate living on Lot 1, developed under GO regulations.
+- Residential uses

+- Retirement housing (large site), specifically developed under MF-2 regulations, but with a maximum density of 23 units per acre permitted on Lot 1 regardless of the number of bedrooms

+- Civic uses

+- College and university facilities

+- Congregate living, specifically developed under MF-2 regulations, or under GO regulations if located on Lot 1.

-The applicant was under the impression that the Zoning and Platting (ZAP) Commission had recommended the addition of Congregate Living uses, under the conditions listed above Congregate Living uses, under those conditions, was requested of the ZAP at the time of their consideration.
+Note The applicant was under the impression that the Zoning and Platting (ZAP) Commission had recommended the addition of Congregate Living uses, under the conditions listed above Congregate Living uses, under those conditions, was requested of the ZAP at the time of their consideration.
 However, the ZAP Commission only recommended the addition of Retirement Housing (Large Site), specifically only on Lot 1, and College and University Facilities.
 Therefore, the applicant now requests of the City Council the additional Congregate Living use, to be developed under the conditions listed above.
+Staff supports, as they did originally, this request.